medialab/xan/docs/cmd/slice.md

     xan slice [options] [<input>]

 slice options to use with row indices:
-    -s, --start <n>    The index of the record to slice from.
+    -s, --start <n>    The index of the row to slice from.
     --skip <n>         Same as -s, --start.
-    -e, --end <n>      The index of the record to slice to.
+    -e, --end <n>      The index of the row to slice to.
     -l, --len <n>      The length of the slice (can be used instead of --end).
-    -i, --index <i>    Slice a single record (shortcut for -s N -l 1).
+    -i, --index <i>    Slice a single row (shortcut for -s N -l 1).
     -I, --indices <i>  Return a slice containing multiple indices at once.
                        You must provide the indices separated by commas, e.g. "1,4,67,89".
-Note that selected records will be emitted in file order, not in the order given.
+Note that selected rows will be emitted in file order, not in the order given.
+    -L, --last <n>     Return last <n> rows from file.
+Incompatible with other flags.
+Runs in O(n) time & memory if file is seekable.
+                       Else runs in O(N) time (N being the total number of rows of the file) and O(n) memory.

 slice options to use with expressions:
     -S, --start-condition <expr>  Do not start yielding rows until given expression